tmux-plugins/tmux-yank/README.md

 **copy mode** bindings:
 - `y` - copy selection to system clipboard
-- `Ctrl-y` - "put" selection - equivalent to copying a selection, and pasting it to the command line
+- `Y` (shift-y) - "put" selection - equivalent to copying a selection, and pasting it to the command line
 - `Alt-y` - performs both of the above: copy to system clipboard and put to command line